 How many celebrations are there in Canada?

-There are countless festivals that the people of Canada celebrate, including Celtic Colours International Festival, Calgary Stampede, Pride Toronto, Quebec Winter Carnival, Ottawa, Winterlude and so on.
+There are countless festivals that the people of Canada celebrate, including the Celtic Colours International Festival, Calgary Stampede, Pride Toronto, Quebec Winter Carnival, Ottawa, Winterlude and so on.

 Which festival is celebrated in Toronto?